scott-fromthefuture/warrr.web3.tool/readme.md

 ## Using App Locally

-The `warrr_tool.html` file can be downloaded from this repository and used locally.
+The `warrr_tool.html` file can be downloaded from [this repoitory](https://github.com/scott-ftf/warrr.web3.tool) and used locally.
 To function correctly, **Web3 HTML files need to be served from a web server**.
 This is because they require *web3 injection into the browser*, which can't occur if the files are opened directly from your local drive in a browser.

 In a Linux operating system, for example, you can create a local server using the following command from the same directory as `warrr_tool.html`: